jsiembida/bucky3/PROTOCOL.md

 * `rate` is a float number between `0 < rate <= 1` that defaults to `1`
 * `tag name` alphanums and underscores are allowed, but the first character must be a letter
-* `tag value` is an arbitrary categorisation, only comma is not allowed
+* `tag value` is an arbitrary categorisation, comma and backslash must be escaped with a backslash. \n \r and \t are parsed as LF, CR and TAB respectively, any other escaped character is taken literally.
 * `newline` is a literal newline

 For `value`, bucky3 accepts floats.
 Some StatsD implementations limit